Lake Superior Facts

 Lake Superior Physical Description

-The magnificent Lake Superior easily merits attention and appreciation for a variety of factors.
+The magnificent Lake Superior easily merits attention and appreciation for a wide and varied list of factors.
 Although sheer size isn’t the only reason among them, it certainly stands out.
-The lake has a total surface area that roughly equals an astounding 31,700 sq mi (82,000 sq km)!
+The beautiful lake has a total surface area that roughly equals an astounding 31,700 sq mi (82,000 sq km)!

 It’s dimensions vary quite significantly, though, as well.
-Overall, however, it has a somewhat oval shape to it.
-The maximum length of the feature measures approximately 350 mi (560 km).
-Its maximum measured width, however, equals roughly 160 mi (260 km).
+Overall, however, this majestic formation has a somewhat oval shape to it.
+The maximum length of the feature also measures approximately 350 mi (560 km).
+Its greatest measured width, meanwhile, equals roughly 160 mi (260 km).

-While not as deep as a few other lakes around the world, it nevertheless boasts some impressive statistics there, as well.
-That’s due to the fact that it has an average depth of roughly 483 ft (147 m).
+While not quite as deep as a few other lakes situated around the world, it nevertheless boasts some truly impressive statistics there, as well.
+That’s due to the fact that it possesses an average depth of roughly 483 ft (147 m).
 Its maximum known depth, though, comes in at 1,333 ft (406 m).

-The volume of the breathtaking Lake Superior also merits appreciation and respect.
-That’s because, in total, it holds an average of 2,900 cubic mi (12,100 cubic km) of water.
+The volume of the breathtaking Lake Superior also merits a full degree of appreciation and respect.
+That’s because, in total, the body actually holds an average of 2,900 cubic mi (12,100 cubic km) of water.
 Due to such massive volume, this natural feature holds 10% of all known surface freshwater.

-This part of the stunning lake holds yet more marvels to behold.
-That’s due to the fact that the island also boast several small lakes of its own.
-Amazingly, furthermore, some of these small lakes, formed on an island in the lake, also have several small islands themselves!
+This part of the stunning lake additionally holds yet more marvels to behold.
+That’s due to the incredible fact that the island also boast several small lakes of its own.
+Amazingly, some of these many small lakes, formed on an island in the lake, also have several small islands themselves!

 Lake Superior Location, Formation, and Ecology

-Its boundaries also exist in two separate countries in the region.
+Its boundaries also exist within the borders of two separate countries located in the region.
 The majority of it exists within the United States, however.
 There, the lake sits in parts of the states of Minnesota, Wisconsin, and Michigan.
 A small part, though, is shared by Ontario, in Canada.

-Its name, moreoever, refers to more than just its size.
-That holds true due to its placement, relative to the other four of the aptly-named Great Lakes.
+Its name, moreoever, refers to much more than just its comparative size.
+This fact holds true due to its placement, relative to the other four of the aptly-named Great Lakes.
 That’s due to the facts that it’s both the northernmost and the westernmost of them.
 It’s also the highest in elevation.

-This marvelous lake also has an ancient history, as well.
-It’s northern shore, in fact, forms part of the canadian Shield.
-This feature formed due to vocanic activity around 2.6 billion years ago.
+This marvelous lake also has an in-depth, ancient history, as well.
+It’s northern shore, in fact, forms part of what’s named the Canadian Shield.
+This feature formed due to volcanic activity occurring around 2.6 billion years ago.
 Subsequently, around 1.1 billion years ago, the continent drifted apart.

-Following that, much later, the current geographical features formed due to glaical activities during the last Ice Age.
+Subsequent to that, though much later, the current geographical features formed due to powerful glacial activities during the last Ice Age.
 At one point, about 1.6 million years ago, ice covered the region to depths of as much as 1.25 mi (2 km).
 This then melted, around 10,000 years ago.

-Currently, more than 200 different rivers feed into Lake Superior, maintaining its volume.
+Currently, an astounding total of more than 200 different rivers feed into Lake Superior, maintaining its volume.
 It further possesses an average surface altitude measuring 600 ft (183 m) above sea level.
-Its water levels understandably fluctuate, sometimes sharply, due to conditions.
+Its water levels understandably fluctuate, sometimes sharply, due to environmental factors.

-Its enormous size also serves to moderate the climate in the surrounding region.
-This also provides for a relatively stable environment for local wildlife.
-This includes a wide variety of fish species within the lake.
+Its enormous size even serves to moderate the general climate in the surrounding region.
+This action also provides for a relatively stable environment for local wildlife.
+This includes an extensive variety of fish species within the lake.
 Currently, more than 80 species of fish call the lake home.

 Features Sharing Its Region

-Check out our other articles on 3 Fabulous North American Felines, Pesquet’s Parrot, Atacama Desert, Alaskan Timber Wolf, Mandrinette, Giant Forest Ant, Saltwater Crocodile
+Check out our other articles on 3 Fabulous North American Felines, Pesquet’s Parrot, Atacama Desert, Alaskan Timber Wolf, Mandrinette, Giant Forest Ant, Tiger Shark, Saltwater Crocodile

 Leave a Reply